RobolinkInc/doc-v3/docs/Zumi/Python/page2.md

 ### convert_to_hsv()

 #### Description
-Converts captured image to a HSV-colorspaced image.
+Converts captured image to an HSV image.

 #### Syntax
 ```convert_to_hsv(img)```